yukontaf/yukontaf.github.io/index.md

 ### No-show Appointment Data Exploration

 [Here](noShowAppointment.html) I've made a visualization for every feature that can presumably impact the target variable (show or no-show on the given day), next, I've calculated confidence intervals for difference in show/no-show ratios in order to numerically show which features have impact on target.
+Then, I've build and compaired a pair of classifiers (Bernoulli and MultinomialNB), the first one showed better results with ***accuracy of 80%*** on the test sample

 ### Credit Card Fraud Detection